cimentadaj/ml_socsci/docs/01_regularization.md

 # The train function accepts several arguments
 ridge_mod <- train(
-  # math_score is the dependen variable and all other are independent variables
+  # math_score is the dependent variable and all other are independent variables
   math_score ~ MISCED + FISCED + HISEI + REPEAT + IMMIG + DURECEC + BSMJ,
   # The training data
   data = pisa_train,